had3s-dev/Looking-Glass/README.md

 - Set `ENABLE_HTTP_LINKS=true` to enable the internal `aiohttp` server that serves a simple links page and signed download endpoints.
 - Configure `HTTP_HOST`, `HTTP_PORT`, `PUBLIC_BASE_URL` (if using a reverse proxy), `LINK_TTL_SECONDS`, and `LINK_SECRET`.

+### Video Player

+- Set `ENABLE_VIDEO_PLAYER=true` to enable the web-based video player for Movies and TV shows.
+- Configure `FFMPEG_PATH` (default: "ffmpeg"), `VIDEO_CACHE_SECONDS` (default: 3600), and `MAX_CONCURRENT_STREAMS` (default: 3).
+- The player supports MP4, MKV, WebM, MOV, and AVI files with automatic transcoding for browser compatibility.
+- MKV and AVI files are automatically transcoded to MP4 for optimal browser playback.

 ## Project Structure